 - Cast: Tom Hanks, Ayelet Zurer, Ewan McGregor, Stellan Skarsgård, David Pasquesi, Cosimo Fusco, Allen Dula, Armin Mueller-Stahl, Carmen Argenziano, Pierfrancesco Favino, Elya Baskin, Ursula Brooks, Thure Lindhardt, Nikolaj Lie Kaas, Kimberley Joseph, Peggy Lane, Richard Schimmelpfenneg, Norbert Weisser, Masasa Moyo, Endre Hules, Gino Conforti, Shelby Zemanek, Victor Alfieri

 - Writers: David Koepp, Akiva Goldsman

-- Associate Producers: William M. Connor, Kathleen McGill, Louisa Velis
+- Associate Producers: William M. Connor, Anna Culp, Kathleen McGill, Louisa Velis

 - Art Directions: Alex Cameron, Luke Freeborn, Marc Homes, Giles Masters, Dawn Swiderski

 - Costume Design: Daniel Orlandi

 - Editors: Daniel P. Hanley, Mike Hill

 - Production Design: Allan Cameron